agmcfarland/GenomicTrackRepository/notebooks/reference_integration_sites/wu_hiv/wu_hiv_setup.md

 	df_all_supp = pd.concat([df_all_supp, df_temp_supp])
 ```

-# Combine all output files into one dataset
+# Combine all output files into one dataset and add metadata

 ```python